thakur-Navneet/BookShop/README.md

-# BookShop
+# Book Shop
-Welcome to our online BookShop!
+Welcome to our online Book Shop!
 Explore a wide range of books, including bestsellers, classic literature, and new releases across all genres.
 Our eCommerce platform ensures an easy shopping experience with secure payments, a personalized dashboard for employees, and much more!

 ## Features

+### For Angular Frontend:

+-   **Dynamic Product Fetching via API**:
+    The Angular application will dynamically fetch product data (including author, category, and cover type) through RESTful API calls, ensuring up-to-date information is always displayed to the user.

+-   **Author Blogs Section**:
+    Customers can read author blogs fetched from the backend via APIs.
+The section will display recent articles, author interviews, and writing tips to engage the audience.

+-   **User Query Submission**:
+    Customers can submit their queries, feedback, or issues directly through the Angular app.
+These queries are posted to the backend API and stored for review.

 ### For Customers:

 - **Product Catalog**: Customers can browse a wide variety of books and related products across multiple categories.
 Products can be filtered by attributes such as author, genre, price, and cover type.